-- 1. Sound the school fire alarm.
-This will automatically implement Action LEAVE BUILDING.
-Become familiar with "Pull Box" locations. - 2.
+- Sound the school fire alarm.
+This will automatically implement Action EVACUATE BUILDING.
+Become familiar with "Pull Box" locations.
+Students with disabilities leave with support of teacher/ teacher aide - 2.
 Students remain under direct control of teachers until released. - 3.
 Render first aid as necessary. - 4.
 Notify the SAN JOSE FIRE DEPARTMENT AT 911. - 5.
 Fight incipient fires without endangering life. - 6.
 Keep access roads open for emergency vehicles. - 7.
-Teachers take roll and make list of missing students. - 8.
+Teachers take roll and make a list of missing students. - 8.
 Instruct students to be silent in order to hear instructions, to silence their cell phones, and to refrain from texting.
 Texting may incite panic and create excessive airwave traffic that can limit or slow communication by emergency crews. - 9.
 Notify the Executive Director. - 10.
-The Site Manager will determine what emergency action should be implemented.
-11. Students and staff should not return to the buildings until Fire Department officials declare the area safe.
+The Site Manager will determine what emergency action should be implemented. - 11.
+Students and staff should not return to the buildings until Fire Department officials declare the area safe.